nwcourses/nwcourses.github.io/COM620/week3.md

 AFRAME.registerComponent("mycomponent", {
 	init: function() {
 		// the system can be accessed from the component as this.system
-		// e.g. this.system.doSomething() will call the doSomething() function
+		// e.g. this.system.doSomething() will call the doSomething() method
-		// of the system
+		// (function) of the system
 	}
 });

-// System contains functions which do the detailed logic AFRAME.registerSystem("mycomponent", {
+// System contains methods (functions) which do the detailed logic AFRAME.registerSystem("mycomponent", {
 	doSomething: function() {
 	},